strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 Also, there are various other timeouts for cluster operator and clients, definitions of specific ports such as `KafkaBridge` metric, `TopicOperator` metric, `Keycloak` and so on.
 Lastly, there are all tag names, which are used in whole system tests, for instance `ACCEPTANCE`, `REGRESSION` and more (as discussed in the previous blog post).

 #### Environment

 System tests can be configured by several parameters, which are loaded before test execution.

 These parameters can be defined either via environmental variables or a configuration file.
 This file can be located anywhere on the file system as long as a path is provided to this file.
 The path is defined by environment variable `ST_CONFIG_PATH`.
-If it is not defined, the default config file location `systemtest/config.json` will be used instead.
+If it is not defined, the default configuration file located in `systemtest/config.json` will be used.
 Loading of system configuration has the following priority order:
-1. Environment variable
+0. Environment variable
-2. Variable defined in configuration file
+0. Variable defined in configuration file
-3. Default value
+0. Default value

 Some of the important parameters include:

-1. `DOCKER_ORG`: Specifies the organization/repo containing the image used in system tests (default value `strimzi`)
+0. `DOCKER_ORG`: Specifies the organization/repo containing the image used in system tests (default value `strimzi`)
-2. `DOCKER_TAG`: Specifies the image tags used in system tests (default value `latest`)
+0. `DOCKER_TAG`: Specifies the image tags used in system tests (default value `latest`)
-3. `SKIP_TEARDOWN`: Skip teardown phase - primarily used for debug purposes (default value `false`)
+0. `SKIP_TEARDOWN`: Skip teardown phase - primarily used for debug purposes (default value `false`)
-4. `ST_KAFKA_VERSION`:  Specifies Kafka version used in images during the system tests (default value `2.6.0`)
+0. `ST_KAFKA_VERSION`:  Specifies Kafka version used in images during the system tests (default value `2.6.0`)

 You can see the full list [here](https://github.com/strimzi/strimzi-kafka-operator/blob/master/development-docs/TESTING.md#environment-variables)